 Do Not Drive Under the Influence

-Drunk-driving is strictly prohibited in Zimbabwe.
+Drunk-driving is strictly prohibited in the country.
 Driving after drinking alcoholic drinks is very dangerous as you will be driving having no right state of mind.
-That scenario can cause a road collision between your car and the other driver’s car in the road.
+That scenario can cause a road traffic collision between your car and the other driver’s car on the road.
 And worse of it all, it can lead to a fatal accident.

 Obey Speed Limits